aamay001/imnext-api-public/README.md

 This repository contains the serverside code for the imNext.online project.
 The imNext.online project is a self-service appointment scheduling sytsem that enables users to schedule appointments directly with their service providers.
 The api is written in JavaScript with **Node.js** and **MongoDB** as the database; **Mongoose** is used as the ODM.

+The client for this project can be found here: [imNext.online Client Repository](https://github.com/aamay001/imnext-client)

 # Key Features

 ## Human Validation System